 With late night parties, church drama practice, or meal and gift prep, it’s likely you’ve been staying up later than usual.
 Sneak in an afternoon nap to refresh yourself.
 Even some quiet time alone in your room can help you regroup so that you can jump back into family life and better enjoy those around you.

 Count your blessings.

 Remember to stop and breathe a prayer of thanksgiving to the One who has richly blessed your life.
 An attitude of gratitude can go a long way in building strength and fortitude when busyness threatens to swoop in and rob your joy.

-Eileen Rife, author of Laughing with Lily, conducts marriage seminars with her husband, Chuck.
+Eileen Rife, author of December Sunrise, conducts marriage seminars with her husband, Chuck.
 Together, they host the website, www.guardyourmarriage.com, where they discuss dealing with holiday stress via a video clip.